-Parbs fosters innovation and experimentation in her practice, actively seeking to promote expanded definitions of jewellery to challenge extend perceptions of the medium.
-In 2018 she was named as a Creator through Creative Victoria's inaugural Creators Fund recognising innovation in contemporary practice and awarded Australia Council for the Arts funding for smother, a recent solo project exhibited at Craft in Melbourne.
-She continues to exhibit widely nationally and internationally, with recent exhibitions including The Language of Things The Dowse Art Museum NZ (2018) | Masked Holding House Detroit US (2017) | Melbourne Now National Gallery of Victoria Melbourne (2014) and Unexpected Pleasures; the Art and Design of Contemporary Jewellery Design Museum London (2013).
+Parbs fosters innovation and experimentation in her practice, actively seeking expanded definitions of jewellery to challenge extend perceptions of the medium.
+In 2018 she was formally recognised for innovation in contemporary practice when awarded as a Creator through Creative Victoria's inaugural Creators Fund.
+Australia Council for the Arts funding was also awarded in 2018 for smother, a solo exhibition project at Craft Victoria Melbourne.
+She continues to exhibit nationally and internationally, with recent exhibitions including Made/Worn; Australian Contemporary Jewellery Australian Design Centre Sydney (touring 2020-22) | Desire Paths Center for Craft Asheville North Carolina US (2021) and Body Control Arnheim Museum The Netherlands (2019).

-Parbs' work is represented in the Modern Jewellery Collection National Museums of Scotland Edinburgh UK, Manchester Metropolitan University Special Collections Manchester UK, Rare Books Collection State Library of Victoria Melbourne Australia, private collections and referenced in numerous contemporary jewellery publications worldwide.
+Parbs' work is represented in the Modern Jewellery Collection National Museums of Scotland Edinburgh UK, Manchester Metropolitan University Special Collections Manchester UK, Rare Books Collection State Library of Victoria Melbourne Australia, private collections and referenced in contemporary jewellery publications worldwide.